 - To add a little bling, you can string beads onto the cloud at random intervals as you are weaving.

-- For children who are just learning to cut, snipping the washi tape is a great activity.
+- For children who are just learning to cut, tearing or snipping the washi tape is a great activity.
 If they are not ready to hold scissors, have them tear the tape.
 Meet them where they are, challenging them do go a little farther each time.
 Help them to be successful without doing it for them.
 (Soap box: When we do everything for our children we are only teaching them that we can do it better.
 Then why should they even try?)

 - Bonus step: Tape a loop of string onto the back of the project in the back to be used as a hanger.
 Instant art!